Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Derivatives of the characteristic system

 In the end, we shall express $\d (V^{1}/V^{0})$ in terms of $Z^{i}$ and $\Psi$.
 However, there is no immediate gain in doing so here.
 The most cumbersome part of the argument is to compute the derivative of $Z^{1}$.
 This calculation can be divided into several parts.
 Let us begin by considering

 When calculating the right hand side, it is convenient to divide the result into terms which include a $\d V^{i}$ factor, $i=1,2,3$, and terms which do not.
-Due to estimates already derived, the terms which include such a factor can be written
+Combining Lemmas~\ref{lemma:vtthest}, \ref{lemma:Qocoest} and \ref{lemma:interm}, the terms which include such a factor can be written